zalenix/portaldocs/portal-sdk/templates/top-extensions-msportalfx-test.md

     var screenshotPromise = testFx.portal.takeScreenshot(ScreenshotTitleHere);
 ```

 Sometimes it is useful to get the result of currently running tests.
-The following code takes a screenshot  only when the test fails, if you are using the **mocha** test runner,
+The following code takes a screenshot only when the test fails.

 ```ts
 import testFx = require('MsPortalFx-Test');